penggang0719/AMLSII_23-24_SN23187901/README.md

 # AMLSII_23-24_SN23187901

 This project uses machine learning to solve the super resolution problems using DIV2K datasets from NTIRE 2017 Super-Resolution Challenge.
+This project will use downscaling factor = 4

 ## Installation